1951–52 New York Knicks season

-The 1951–52 New York Knicks season was the sixth season for the team in the National Basketball Association (NBA).
-The Knicks finished third in the Eastern Division with a 37–29 record, and advanced to the NBA Playoffs for the sixth consecutive season.
+The 1951–52 New York Knickerbockers season was the sixth season for the team in the National Basketball Association (NBA).
+The Knickerbockers finished third in the Eastern Division with a 37–29 record, and advanced to the NBA Playoffs for the sixth consecutive season.

-In the first round of the Eastern Division playoffs, the Knicks defeated the Boston Celtics in a best-of-three series, two games to one, to move on to the Eastern Division finals.
+In the first round of the Eastern Division playoffs, the Knickerbockers defeated the Boston Celtics in a best-of-three series, two games to one, to move on to the Eastern Division finals.
 New York won 3–1 in a best-of-five series with the Syracuse Nationals to reach its second straight NBA Finals.
-In the Finals, the Knicks lost to the Minneapolis Lakers in seven games.
-The Knicks became the first NBA team to erase a 3–0 deficit in a best-of-seven series and force a deciding game 7.
+In the Finals, the Knickerbockers lost to the Minneapolis Lakers in seven games.
+The Knickerbockers became the first NBA team to erase a 3–0 deficit in a best-of-seven series and force a deciding game 7.

 NBA draft

 Note: This is not an extensive list; it only covers the first and second rounds, and any other players picked by the franchise that played at least one game in the league.